MicrosoftDocs/quantum-docs/articles/tutorial-qdk-quantum-random-number-generator.md

 ## Prerequisites

-- To run the code sample in the [Quantum Copilot](https://quantum.microsoft.com/en-us/experience/quantum-coding):
+- To run the code sample in the [Copilot in Azure Quantum](https://quantum.microsoft.com/en-us/experience/quantum-coding):
   - A Microsoft (MSA) email account.

 - To develop and run the code sample in your local dev environment: